Agreement between you and Rocket Lawyer

 Please note that you can only complain to the Legal Ombudsman and the SRA about your solicitor.
 You cannot use these channels to complain about Rocket Lawyer as Rocket Lawyer itself is not regulated by the Legal Ombudsman or the SRA.
 If you have a complaint about Rocket Lawyer please contact us on firstname.lastname@example.org and we will try our best to resolve your issue.

-The European online dispute resolution platform can be accessed here: ec.europa.eu/consumers/odr/.
+The UK European Consumer Centre can be accessed here: https://www.ukecc.net.
 This can be used for resolving disputes about products and services purchased online.

 Name: Rocket Lawyer UK Limited